ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 It's also more powerful for experts, since it covers all the elasticsearch APIs and offers a lot of useful tools like index dumping and loading, very detailed debugging info, high configurable logging, a self documentation tool, a lot of out of the box integrations, and a better documentation with some tutorial {% see 1.1 %}.

 > Flex does not have a dedicated testing suite yet: its testing is still embedded in a few applications that exploit its features.
-However, that will be the very next development step.
+If you have some spare time, please, contribute.

 ### Conclusion